platynereis/platynereis.github.io/Resources/mutant-strains.md

 permalink: /resources/mutants/
 ---

 A collection of published and unpublished mutant strains.
-For further information check the paper or contact the lab.
+For further information contact the lab.

 <br>